languagebug/languagebug.github.io/_intermediario/famous-sentences.md

 - "Ability is nothing without opportunity.
 (Napoleon Bonaparte)"
 - "The heart has reasons that reason does not understand.
 (Jacques Bossuet)"
 - "Never interrupt your enemy when he is making a mistake.
 (Napoleon Bonaparte)"
+- "You can do anything, but not everything.
+(David Allen)"
+- "The richest man is not he who has the most, but he who needs the least.
+(Unknown Author)"
+- "Courage is not the absence of fear, but rather the judgement that something else is more important than fear.
+(Ambrose Redmoon)"
+- "Always forgive your enemies; nothing annoys them so much.
+(Oscar Wilde)"
 ---